Posted by Kelly Moltzen on Sunday, December 22, 2013,

 Posted by Kelly Moltzen on Monday, May 13, 2013,

-Capuchin Youth & Family Ministries, a Franciscan youth ministry center in Garrison, NY, during high school, I have always thought of the lifestyle of St. Francis an admirable one.
+Ever since I was part of Capuchin Youth & Family Ministries, a Franciscan youth ministry center in Garrison, NY, during high school, I have always thought of the lifestyle of St. Francis an admirable one.
 Retreats centered around St. Francis and St. Clare and led by friars and brothers who have devoted their lives to following in the Franciscan path made my times spent at CYFM more than memorable.
 It's no wonder my CYFM friends alluded to the retreat center as a "heaven on earth."
 We were ca...

 Continue reading ...